dennibat/post-install-config/README.md

 <br />
 <br />
 <p>
-  And now we are done configure osTicket.
-I hope this tutorial helped.
-All that's left is to practice triaging and solving tickets.
+  And just like that, we’ve finished configuring osTicket!
+I hope this tutorial has been helpful in guiding you through the setup.
+Now it’s time to dive into the real challenge: practicing how to triage and resolve tickets effectively.
 </p>
 <p>
-  This is a very important skill to have for any help desk specialist, as they are the first line of communication between a company and it's customers when it comes to handling issues regarding a product or service they provide.
+ Mastering this skill is essential for any help desk specialist.
+Remember, you’re not just solving technical issues—you’re the first point of contact between a company and its customers.
+How you handle these interactions can shape the entire customer experience, making your role crucial in maintaining trust and satisfaction with the products or services your organization provides.
 </p>